burtonrj/CytoPy/README.md

 that are new to programming.
 Additionally, current tools have a loose structure in the steps taken in analysis, resulting in large custom scripts, poor reproducibility, and insufficient data management.

-CAPPy was created to address these issues.
+CytoPy was created to address these issues.
 It was created with the general philosophy that given some cytometry data and a clinical/experimental endpoint, we wish to find what properties seperate groups (e.g. what cell populations are important for identifying a disease?
 What phenotypes are changing in response to a stimulus? etc).
 The pipeline itself is centered around a MongoDB database, built in  the Python programming language,